distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

-# Constructing Adversarial Asset Futarchy Proposals
+# Adversarial Futarchy Proposal Strategies

 Asset futarchy is attractive because it lets markets compare a proposal's expected effect on token value.
 That comparison is only reliable when conditional prices track the proposal's causal effect rather than strategic behavior around the decision rule.